Visiting Kefalonia, essential information

 Getting around the island

-By car – As on most islands, and even more so on this large one, the car is the ideal means of locomotion for getting around freely in Kefalonia.
+By car – As on most islands, and even more so on this large one, a car is the ideal means of locomotion for getting around freely in Kefalonia.
 If you didn’t bring your car on the ferry, we recommend renting one locally.
 We usually book via Rental Cars, a comparison service for the island’s various car rental companies.

 Quad biking – A number of quads are also available for hire.
 Given the size of Kefalonia, this is not the ideal way to visit the island.
 On the other hand, if you want to go on safari in the mountains, explore the flora and fauna and discover the island’s old villages, it’s perfect.
 We’ve also spotted this excursion proposed by Manawa, which we’re really looking forward to!

-By bus – The island of Kefalonia is also well served by bus during the tourist season, through its local bus network Ktel-Kefalonias local bus network .
-It links the airport with the capital Argostoli, the island’s main towns such as Sami, Poros, Skala, Lixouri and Fiskardo, as well as the island’s main points of interest.
+By bus – The island of Kefalonia is also well served by bus during the tourist season, through its local bus network Ktel-Kefalonias local bus network.
+It links the airport with the capital Argostoli, the island’s main towns such as Sami, Poros, Skala, Lixouri and Fiskardo.
+As well as the island’s main points of interest.

-Where to stay in Kefalonia ?
+Where to stay in Kefalonia?

-The island is large and requires a stay of at least 4 to 5 daysif you want to visit all its points of interest and take time to laze on the island’s beautiful beaches.
-To avoid wasting too much time travelling, I’d advise you to opt for 2 places to sleep on the island: one in the north of Kefalonia, like Asos for example, and another in the south, like Argostoli.
+The island is large and requires a stay of at least 4 to 5 days if you want to visit all its points of interest and take time to laze on the island’s beautiful beaches.
+To avoid wasting too much time travelling, I’d advise you to opt for 2 places to sleep on the island.
+One in the north of Kefalonia, like Asos for example, and another in the south, like Argostoli.

 village of Asos, north of Kefalonia